The Grand Ole Opry: A detailed look at the legendary Country show

 Once a new member has been chosen, an existing member will ask the new member to join the Opry live on-air during the broadcast, usually when the new member is performing as a guest.
 However, during the COVID-19 pandemic, a handful of new members became automatic members or were invited via an interview.

-Being invited to become a member of the Grand Ole Opry is considered one of country music's crowning achievements.
+Being invited to become a member of The Grand Ole Opry is considered one of country music's crowning achievements.

 Luke Combs